Interview with Radhika Arora, Director - Autonomous Vehicles, Intelligent Sensing Division, ON Semiconductor

 How vital is the role of sensors in Autonomous technology?

-The autonomous car must be able to perform just like a human driver except that it needs to do it better and safer.
-The autonomous car must be able to see and interpret what’s in front when going forward (and behind when in reverse).
+The autonomous car must be able to perform just like a human driver, except that it needs to do it better and safer.
+The autonomous car must be able to see and interpret what's in front when going forward (and behind when in reverse).
 It is also necessary to see what is on either side; in other words, it needs a 360⁰ view.
-Additionally, the car should have the ability to interpret traffic signs, lane markings, construction zones signs, etc. An autonomous vehicle operates in a somewhat partial unknown and dynamic environment, it simultaneously needs to build a map of this environment and localize itself within the map.
+Additionally, the car should have the ability to interpret traffic signs, lane markings, construction zone signs, etc. An autonomous vehicle operates in a somewhat partially unknown and dynamic environment; it simultaneously needs to build a map of this environment and localize itself within the map.
 The input to perform this Simultaneous Localization and Mapping (SLAM) process needs to come from sensors and pre-existing maps created by AI systems and humans.

 In most cases, the passive sensor suite aboard the vehicle consists of more than one sensor pointing in the same direction.
 Cameras have the added advantage of providing color fidelity across the entire field of view.
 This is advantageous when deciphering traffic lights and road signs.
-There is a trend for both high-resolution sensors providing more pixels per degree, and higher count of cameras as well.
-This provides the ability for 360 view around the car critical for Level 3+ autonomy.
+There is a trend for both high-resolution sensors providing more pixels per degree and a higher count of cameras as well.
+This provides the ability for a 360-degree view around the car, critical for Level 3+ autonomy.
 Cameras today are a mature technology and a cost-effective way to add intelligent sensing to a car.
-Using cameras alone presents problems as camera performance drops in extreme weather conditions like heavy snow or blizzards where the cameras might have difficulty in perceiving the environment.
+Using cameras alone presents problems as camera performance drops in extreme weather conditions like heavy snow or blizzards, where the cameras might have difficulty perceiving the environment.
 Extremely low lighting, shadows, and other factors make it challenging to accurately decide what the camera is seeing.

-Radar has an easier time navigating in harsh weather conditions like snow blizzard or heavy rain where Lidar and cameras tend to have performance degradation.
+Radar has an easier time navigating in harsh weather conditions like snow blizzards or heavy rain, whereas Lidar and cameras tend to have performance degradation.
 Overall, the main benefits of RADAR are its maturity, low cost, and resilience against low light and bad weather conditions.
-However, radar can only detect objects with low spatial resolution and without much information about the spatial shape of the object, thus distinguishing between multiple objects or separating objects by the direction of arrival can be hard.
-This has put radars to more of a supporting role in automotive sensor suites.
+However, radar can only detect objects with low spatial resolution and without much information about the spatial shape of the object; thus, distinguishing between multiple objects or separating objects by the direction of arrival can be hard.
+This has put radars more in a supporting role in automotive sensor suites.
 Imaging radar is particularly interesting for autonomous cars.
-Unlike short-range radar which relies on 24GHz radio waves, imaging radar uses higher energy 77-79 GHz waves.
+Unlike short-range radar, which relies on 24GHz radio waves, imaging radar uses higher energy 77-79 GHz waves.
 This allows the radar to scan a 100-degree field of view for up to a 300 m distance.
 This technology eliminates former resolution limitations and generates a true 4D radar image of ultra-high resolution.

 Another type of sensor used in autonomous vehicles is LIDAR (Light Detection and Ranging).
 A LIDAR system works by sending thousands of laser pulses every second and creating a 3D point using the reflected light.
 This is processed to create a 3D representation of the environment /objects.
 They are highly advantageous for depth perception and 3D mapping

 Several autonomous vehicle developers stalled development work at the start of the pandemic in 2020.
-Some companies, leveraged the time to deploy self-driving vehicles like contactless delivery vans, also referred to as Bots.
-These companies operated in make shift hospitals for delivering medicines without contact.
-We saw an upsurge of driverless Bots to deliver goods both on the frontlines as well as residents bound by the stay at home orders.
-At the peak of China’s COVID-19 outbreak, half of the country’s population, approximately 760 Million people were living in some form of home lockdown.
-At the same time, delivery of groceries was as little as 20 minutes away thanks to the delivery bots.
+Some companies leveraged the time to deploy self-driving vehicles like contactless delivery vans, also referred to as Bots.
+These companies operated in makeshift hospitals for delivering medicines without contact.
+We saw an upsurge of driverless Bots to deliver goods both on the frontlines and to residents bound by the stay-at-home orders.
+At the peak of China’s COVID-19 outbreak, half of the country’s population, approximately 760 million people, were living in some form of home lockdown.
+At the same time, delivery of groceries was as little as 20 minutes away, thanks to the delivery bots.
 The autonomous vans played a pivotal role in parts of China, delivering pharmaceutical supplies to areas hit hardest by the virus outbreak.
 They’ve even substituted labor shortages for businesses that have been restricted or forced to cease operations.
 The Chinese government plans to subsidize as much as 60% of the purchase price to put these useful machines on the ground.
-In the US, companies like Nuro see a similar boost engaged in contactless delivery of groceries.
+In the US, companies like Nuro see a similar boost in engagement in contactless delivery of groceries.

 In 2020, we saw a surge in the level of activity and funding in truck automation.
-There is a lot of media frenzy around solo driverless trucking but there has been some very promising activity in platooning.
-We will continue to see this market segment grow with both established OEMs and start-up chip away to make this a reality.
+There is a lot of media frenzy around solo driverless trucking, but there has been some very promising activity in platooning.
+We will continue to see this market segment grow with both established OEMs and start-up chip makers to make this a reality.
 Daimler, Volvo, Waymo, Scania, and even Tesla have deployed on-road prototypes.
-Commercial level 1 platooning is approved in 27 states and counting in the US Approved, states now encompass over 80% of annual US truck freight traffic.
-Automated following in a platoon formation, will be an accelerated path to Level 4 commercial launch since the driver in the lead truck can still handle complex operating scenarios and also interact with law enforcement as needed.
+Commercial level 1 platooning is approved in 27 states and counting in the US.
+Approved states now encompass over 80% of annual US truck freight traffic.
+Automated following in a platoon formation will be an accelerated path to Level 4 commercial launch since the driver in the lead truck can still handle complex operating scenarios and also interact with law enforcement as needed.

 What are the new business models in the evolving future of autonomy?